marianymorais/marianymorais/README.md

-- 👋 Hi, I’m @marianymorais
+- 👋 Hi, I’m @marianymorais ✨
-- 👀 I’m interested in front-end, especific in ui/ux
+- 💻 Front-end developer and UI
-- 🌱 I’m currently doing a masters in computer science - USP/ICMC
+- 🌳 Master in computer science - USP/ICMC
+- 👩🏽‍🏫 SENAI Roberto Mange professor

 <!---
 marianymorais/marianymorais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.